knockout/tko/README.md

 Knockout 2.0+

-KSB uses some ES5 functions, namely:
+KSB may use ES5 functions, namely:

-- `Array.reduce`
-- `Function.bind`
 - `Object.defineProperty`